We may receive affiliate commission when you click certain products. Read our important disclosure to learn more.

 The Suunto D4i Novo cannot be understated.
 It is one of the most versatile and popular dive computers ever produced.

 It has an increased functionality of air integration whilst remaining simple to operate and read.
-The compact, rugged design makes it ideal for frequent travellers and is small enough and stylish enough to wear as a wristwatch with multiple colours.
+The compact, rugged design makes it ideal for frequent travelers and is small enough and stylish enough to wear as a wristwatch with multiple colors.

 We believe that the Suunto D4i Novo is the ideal dive computer for beginners and professionals alike.
 If you want high quality and value for money, the Suunto D4i Novo is a worthy investment.